BBS-contact/BBS-Open-System/integrity/transparency/index.md

 # Transparency Layer — Public Insight and Open Verification Portal

 The Transparency Layer is the public-facing integrity surface of the BBS ecosystem.
-It provides open, accessible, and verifiable visibility into system operations without exposing private or sensitive information.
+It provides open, accessible, and verifiable visibility into system operations
+without exposing private or sensitive information.

-Its mission is to ensure that society can **see the truth**,
+Its mission is to ensure that society can see the truth,
 verify authenticity, and hold institutions accountable.

 ---